hajrmohamed/project-1/README.md

 ## Installation
-To play the game, simply download the repository and open the index.html file in your web browser.
-Alternatively, you can click on this link to play the game directly.
+To play the game you can click on this https://hajrmohamed.github.io/project-1/ to play the game directly.

 ## Usage
 Once you open the game, you will be presented with a blank space for the country name, and a keyboard to make your guesses.
 Click on a letter to make a guess.
 If the letter is in the country name, it will be revealed.
 If not, a part of the hangman will be drawn.